-CGP London is delighted to announce the launch of a new permanent public art installation across the gallery’s home, Southwark Park, by the Scottish artist and poet Alec Finlay this spring.
+In spring 2018, CGP London launched a new permanent nest box sculpture trail across the gallery’s home, Southwark Park, by the Scottish artist and poet Alec Finlay.

 The project is a portrait of Southwark Park and our diverse local communities which celebrates the rich biodiversity and stunning surroundings of our park and indeed the city’s parks as a whole in enriching our daily lives through colour, play and wellbeing.